Everything We Know So Far About The Next Season Of

 In terms of where things will pick up, co-star Camilla Luddington shared that things at Grey Sloan will pretty much pick up where they left off, on the heels of Jo and Alex’s wedding.
 “There’s not a massive time jump,” the actress told TVLine.

-From new cast members to returning favorites, here’s what else we know about the upcoming season of Grey’s Anatomy so far.
+From new cast members to returning favourites, here’s what else we know about the upcoming season of Grey’s Anatomy so far.